avishkar-rawal/MLPR_project/README.md

 # MLPR_project
-This is a project for Machine Learning and Pattern Recognition Course.
+This is our project for Machine Learning and Pattern Recognition Course.